 Nested in the center of Lysefjord, with scarce ferry connections, this is the world where life pace slows down.
-The civilization seems to be so far away, as if the large body of sea separates you from the world problems.
+The civilization seems to be so far away as if the large body of sea separates you from the world’s problems.

-Being a roadless hamlet, Flørli is an ideal destination for those willing to explore the area by foot.
+Being a roadless hamlet, Flørli is an ideal destination for those willing to explore the area on foot.